angeldollface/trans.py/README.markdown

 - 5.)
 Find out how long your audio file is in seconds.
 The audio file needs to be in the *WAV* file format.

 - 6.)
 Place your audio files into the `trans.py` directory.
-Transcribe them by running this command from the command line:
+Transcribe them by running this command from the command line (You can only transcribe one file at a time.
+Make sure to change the file names of the output files accordingly so no data is lost.):

 ```bash
 python3 src/trans.py --source yourfile.wav --target output.txt --length 45